mataralhawiti/Online_Courses/Udacity - Data Streaming Nanodegree/Kafka_Notes_Code/Streams_Basics_And_Kafka_Notes.md

 - `Producer (Kafka`) : An application which is sending data to one or more Kafka Topics.
 - `Consumer (Kafka)` : An application which is receiving data from one or more Kafka Topics.

+## Event services vs. message services
+There's an important distinction to note between services that deliver an event and services that deliver a message.
+- Event :
+    - An event is a lightweight notification of a condition or a state change.
+        - The publisher of the event has **`no expectation about how the event is handled`**.
+        - The consumer of the event **`decides what to do with the notification`**.
+        - Events can be **`discrete`** units or part of a **`series`**.
+        -The producer and consumer are loosely coupled and managed independently.<br/><br/>
+    - **Discrete events** report state change and are actionable (discrete fact).
+        - To take the next step, the consumer only needs to know that something happened.
+        - The event data has information about what happened but doesn't have the data that triggered the event.
+        - For example :
+            -     an event notifies consumers that a file was created.
+It may have general information about the file, but it doesn't have the file itself.
+        - Discrete events are ideal for serverless solutions that need to scale.<br/><br/>

+    - **Series events** report a condition and are analyzable.
+        - The events are in a sequence, or a stream of events, over a period of timet and interrelated.
+        - The consumer needs the sequenced series of events to analyze what happened.
+        - Telemetry is a common use case, for example, health and load monitoring of a system.
+        - Another case is event streaming from IoT devices.
+        - ex: log data events <br/><br/>

+- Message (command):
+    - A message is raw data produced by a service to be consumed or stored elsewhere.
+        - The message contains the data that triggered the message pipeline.
+        - The publisher of the message has an expectation about how the consumer handles the message.
+        - he publisher may also **`expect`** that the receiver(s) of a message report back the outcome of the processing, and will make a path available for those reports to be sent back.
+        - The transfer of such messages may be subject to certain deadlines, might have to occur at certain times, and may have to be processed in a certain order
+        - A contract exists between the two sides.
+        - For example:
+             -     the publisher sends a message with the raw data, and expects the consumer to create a file from that data and send a response when the work is done.

+        - A command is a high-value message and must be delivered at least once.
+        - If a command is lost, the entire business transaction might fail.
+        - Also, a command shouldn't be processed more than once.
+Doing so might cause an erroneous transaction.
+        - Commands are often used to manage the workflow of a multistep business transaction.

+## Notes

+- publish-subscribe model
+-  capture, retention, and replay of telemetry and event stream data
+- Brokered messaging system.
+It stores messages in a **`"broker"`** (for example, a queue) until the consuming party is ready to receive the messages.
+- Advanced messaging features : FIFO, batching/sessions, transactions, dead-lettering, temporal control, routing and filtering, and duplicate detection
+- coupling is very loose
+- Asynchronous messaging
+- The producer and the consumer can communicate directly or optionally through an intermediary entity (message broker).

 ## Understanding Stream Processing

 - Stream Processing: